-We have a team of 4 specialist inclusion teachers, a team of 26 learning support assistants, who are trained to deliver SEN provision.
-The special inclusion teachers co-plan with classroom teachers to enable the continual refinement of inclusive teaching approaches.
+We have a team of 6 specialist inclusion teachers including the SENco, a team of 26 learning support assistants and 2 inclusion assistant teachers who are trained to deliver SEN provision.
+The special inclusion teachers coplan with classroom teachers to enable the continual refinement of inclusive teaching approaches.
+Although the LSAs are employed by the parents, they are still closely monitored by the inclusion team and given training for both SEN support and safeguarding by our inclusion team and safeguarding leads respectively.